 My name is Mike Sandy.
 That's me in the background photo for this website.
 In the photo, I'm standing atop Mount Baldy's Main Chute in Utah on March 28, 2010.
 The chute drops into Alta Ski Area at a pitch of about 40 degrees from a spot just north of Mount Baldy's summit.
 Mount Baldy serves as the boundary between Alta and Snowbird, and it's accessible via a short hike from either ski area.

 I'm originally from New York state, but I moved to Salt Lake City, Utah, in 2005 to ski at Snowbird while pursuing a graduate degree in finance.
 I completed my degree, despite Snowbird's best efforts at distracting me from my studies, and now I work in bank asset/liability management.

 Connect with me on social media for my more extemporaneous content.
-And please don't hesitate to contact me if you have anything you'd like to discuss.

 Thank you for visiting my website.

 I wrote a book about my first ski season at Snowbird in Utah.
 It's about more than that, but that ski season is the basis upon which I relate other experiences (spoiler alert: also mostly about skiing).

 In July 2005, I quit my job and moved from New York to Utah to ski at Snowbird, a resort about thirty miles southeast of Salt Lake City.
 My lifestyle, however, didn’t fit the ski-bum archetype.
 During the ski season, I attended graduate school full-time at the University of Utah, and I lived on campus in a student apartment.
 I was just a regular guy living a regular life (as a student) while skiing some of the best snow and inbounds terrain in the United States.